 - Make sure to pack your toothbrush, toothpaste, shampoo, blow-dryer, etc!

 - Bring any games or movies you would like to share with the group.
 Meals and snacks are provided throughout the day, however you are welcome to bring your own in-room midnight snacks.
 Please, do not bring food with tree nuts or peanuts.

-- Parents please note that residence rooms have access to the Internet via an Ethernet cable (bring your own cable) and wifi is available in all other areas of the campus.
+- Parents please note that residence rooms have access to the Internet via an Ethernet cable (bring your own cable) and WiFi is available in all other areas of the campus.
 Brock University does not restrict Internet site usage on campus.

 Messages may be left for participants at 905 688 5550 x3369 twenty-four hours a day.
 You will have a phone in your room; long distance calls can be made by purchasing a phone card at Conferences Services.